Thursday, April 3, 2025

 Saturday, March 1, 2025

-Matthew 19 does not permit Divorce because of Adultery.
+Matthew 19 does not permit Divorce in the case of Adultery.

 As someone who’s Politically a Leftist while being Theologically Conservative I want to clarify this discussion of what The Bible says about Divorce should have no impact on Civil Laws, Civil Marriage as a Legal Contract should have no restriction on how to enter it or leave it (besides Consent and being old enough obviously but those are restrictions only to entering it), forcing people to stay in unhappy marriages is not the way to inspire Christian Morality.